Governor-General of Australia: Tenure

-The constitution does not set a term of office, so a governor-general may continue to hold office for any agreed length of time.
+The Constitution does not set a term of office, so a governor-general may continue to hold office for any agreed length of time.
 In recent decades the typical term of office has been five years.
 Some early governors-general were appointed to terms of just one year (Lord Tennyson) or two years (Lord Forster; later extended).
 At the end of this initial term, a commission may be extended for a short time, usually to avoid conflict with an election or during political difficulties.

 Three governors-general have resigned their commission.
 The first governor-general, Lord Hopetoun, asked to be recalled to Britain in 1903 over a dispute about funding for the post.
-Sir John Kerr resigned in 1977, with his official reason being his decision to accept the position of Australian Ambassador to UNESCO in Paris, a post which ultimately he did not take up, but the resignation also being motivated by the 1975 constitutional controversy.
-In 2003, ex-Archbishop Peter Hollingworth voluntarily stood aside while controversial allegations against him were managed, and the letters patent of the office were amended to take account of this circumstance.
+Sir John Kerr resigned in 1977, with his official reason being his decision to accept the position of Australian ambassador to UNESCO in Paris, a post which ultimately he did not take up, but the resignation also being motivated by the 1975 constitutional controversy.
+In 2003, ex-archbishop Peter Hollingworth voluntarily stood aside while controversial allegations against him were managed, and the letters patent of the office were amended to take account of this circumstance.
 He later stepped down over the church's handling of allegations of sexual abuse of boys, for which he apologised before the Royal Commission into Institutional Responses to Child Sexual Abuse in 2016.
 In 1961, Lord Dunrossil became the first and, to date, only governor-general to die while holding office.

 A vacancy occurs on the resignation, death, or incapacity of the governor-general.
 A temporary vacancy occurs when the governor-general is overseas on official business representing Australia.
 A temporary vacancy also occurred in 2003 when Peter Hollingworth stood aside.

-Section 4 of the constitution allows the Monarch to appoint an administrator to carry out the role of governor-general when there is a vacancy.
-By convention, the longest-serving state governor holds a dormant commission, allowing an assumption of office to commence whenever a vacancy occurs.
-In 1975, Labor Prime Minister Gough Whitlam advised the Queen that Sir Colin Hannah, then Governor of Queensland, should have his dormant commission revoked for having made public and partisan anti-Whitlam Government political statements, in violation of the convention that state governors and federal governors-general remain neutral and above politics.
+Section 4 of the Constitution allows the monarch to appoint an administrator to carry out the role of governor-general when there is a vacancy.
+By convention, each of the state governors holds a dormant commission as administrator, allowing the longest-serving available governor to assume the office whenever a vacancy occurs.
+In 1975, Labor prime minister Gough Whitlam advised Queen Elizabeth II that Sir Colin Hannah, then governor of Queensland, should have his dormant commission revoked for having made public and partisan anti-Whitlam government political statements, in violation of the convention that vice-regal representatives remain neutral and above politics.
+In May 2023, previous governor-general Sir Peter Cosgrove was specially commissioned to act as administrator due to governor-general David Hurley and all of the state governors simultaneously being absent from Australia to attend the coronation of King Charles III and Queen Camilla.